Big W’s support and dedication for Perth Children’s Hospital Foundation was on display as they celebrated reaching the million dollar…

 A world-first research project funded by Perth Children’s Hospital Foundation as a result of generous donations from donors is currently investigating how accurately WA children are being labelled as allergic to antibiotics.

-The $1.27m grant over three years is funding the Penicillin – “Yes Please!” or “No thank you!” project at Princess Margaret Hospital, which aims to prevent medical complications in children as a result of them being inappropriately categorised as allergic to antibiotics.
+The $1.27m grant over three years is funding the Penicillin – “Yes Please!” or “No thank you!” project at Perth Children’s Hospital, which aims to prevent medical complications in children as a result of them being inappropriately categorised as allergic to antibiotics.

 It is estimated that around 90-95 percent of children who have been labelled as allergic to antibiotics do not in fact have a true allergy which can have major repercussions for them, including poorer clinical outcomes, increased antibiotic resistance, prolonged hospital stays and increased re-admission rates.
 This is something that the Lester family from Perth knows all about.
 Mum, Natasha, explains that because her three children developed a mild rash as infants whilst on antibiotics, they were labelled as allergic to them.